Swiss-Polar-Institute/data-management-guidance/content/backing_up_data.md

 ## Data backup

-Ensuring you have several reliable copies of data avoids data loss.
+Ensuring you have several reliable copies of data during and after fieldwork, helps to avoids data loss.

-Backup set-up and schedules will differ when working in the field.
+Set-up and schedules will differ when working in the field or at an institution.
 This is covered in more detail in the [planning](#before-you-go) and [working in the field](#in-the-field) sections of the guide.

 ### Creating a backup schedule

 #### How many and how often

-Think carefully about how often data should be backed up and if full backups or partial backups for files that have changed, are needed.
+Think carefully about how often data should be backed up and if full or partial backups for files that have changed, are needed.
 Documentation, code, plots and other associated files should also be backed up alongside the data.

 Automating backups will make everything much simpler and helps to avoid mistakes.

 Arguably it is much simpler to do a full backup of files each time and retain these for a certain period of time.
 If data and associated files are not being worked on any longer, then as long as the backups are secure and regularly checked, these could be backed up less often.